 There are few references until after the Civil War, but in 1921, the Ministry of Employment was set up on the first floor and, later on, led by Primo de Rivera, the Military Directorate occupied a section of the Palace.

-The Cabinet Meetings held by Manuel Azaña in the Cabinet Office have since become legendary.
+The Cabinet Meetings held by Manuel Azaña in the Cabinet Office have become legendary.
 During this period, the rooms were renovated to extreme levels of luxury; swathed in silk and decorated with chandeliers, paintings and furniture were brought in from the Riofrío Palace.